-Weather inbound to the target was horrible with a ceiling of only 2,000' or less.
+On August 26, 1942 one of eight B-17s that took off from Mareeba Airfield at 4:45am piloted by Captain John Chiles with co-pilot Lt.
+Jim Dieffenderfer on a bombing mission against a Japanese convoy off Milne Bay.
+The magneto on engine no. 1 was dead and during take off blew a spark plug on engine no. 2 but proceeded on the mission anyway.
+The weather inbound to the target was horrible with a ceiling of only 2,000' or less.
 Over the target between 6:30am to 7:45am, the formation bombed from roughly 1,500' and experienced accurate anti-aircraft fire from the ships.
 A shell exploded above this B-17's nose wounding both crew members inside.
 Bombardier Sgt.
 Earl W. Snyder was hit in the head by shrapnel.
 Although mortally wounded, he managed to drop their four 500lbs bombs before expiring.
 Navigator 1st Lt.
 David Hirsch's left leg was nearly severed by shrapnel.
 Engineer Sgt Wathen Cody left the top turret to investigate and found Snyder dead and applied a tourniquet to Hirsch's leg and dragged him to the flight deck and returned safely.
-During the attack, B-17F 41-24354 received a direct hit from anti-aircraft fire and crashed near the convoy.
+During the attack, B-17F 41-24354 sustained a direct hit from anti-aircraft fire and crashed near the convoy.

-On October 23, 1942 took off from Mareeba Airfield at 04:30 piloted by 1st Lt.
+On October 23, 1942 at 4:30am took off from Mareeba Airfield piloted by 1st Lt.
 Schmid with co-pilot 1st Lt.
 Simmons, navigator 2nd Lt.
 Peeples, bombardier 1st Lt.
-Nossum.
-Arrived at 7-Mile Drome at 08:00 then departed at 09:30 to search for enemy shipping armed in the area spanning 157° to 153° and 10°50' south and 11° 40' south.
-The bomber was armed with four 500lbs demolition bombs.
+Nossum and landed at 8:00am at 7-Mile Drome then took off again at 9:30am on a search mission for enemy shipping in the Solomon Sea searching the area spanning from Lat 10°50' S and 11° 40' S to Long 157° E to 153° E. The bomber was armed with four 500lbs demolition bombs.
 Weather was good and no sightings were made flying at 200' to 1,000'.
-Encountered bad weather then returned to base at 17:40.
+Encountered bad weather then returned to base at 5:40pm.

-On October 24, 1942 flew the same mission departing 7-Mile Drome at 08:40 with the same crew on a search mission to the same area then returned at 17:25.
-On October 25, 1942 repeated the same mission departing 7-Mile Drome at 08:10 with the same crew on a search mission to 157° - 153° and 9° 20' - 10° 10' south then returned at 5:25pm.
+On October 24, 1942 at 8:40am took off from 7-Mile Drome with the same crew to search the same area then landed at 5:25pm.
+On October 25, 1942 repeated the same mission departing 7-Mile Drome at 08:10 with the same crew on a search mission for enemy shipping in the Solomon Sea from Lat 9° 20' to 10° 10' Long 157° to 153° and south then returned at 5:25pm.

-On August 26, 1942 one of eight B-17s that took off from 7 Mile Drome piloted by Captian John Chiles (93rd Bomb Group) with co-pilot 1st Lt.
-James Dieffenderfer on a misson to bomb the Japanese convoy off Milne Bay.
+On August 26, 1942 took off from 7 Mile Drome piloted by Capitan John Chiles (93rd Bomb Group) with co-pilot 1st Lt.
+James Dieffenderfer as one of eight B-17s on a mission to bomb the Japanese convoy off Milne Bay.
 Although the convoy had already unloaded, the B-17s attacked from 2,500' below an overcast.
 Over the convoy, the formation was targeted by anti-aircraft fire and hit B-17F 41-24354 causing it to crash.

 In total, this B-17 flew twelve bombing missions in New Guinea before force landing.